tracythun/mcp-project/README.md

 2. **uv**
    Install `uv` by following the instructions here:
    [Installation | uv](https://github.com/your-uv-link)
-   *(Replace this link with the actual URL to the uv installation guide.)*

 3. **Claude**
    Download and install Claude from the official source.